Effective January 1, 2023

 Local Shared Objects (e.g., Flash Cookies)

 A local shared object is similar to a cookie, except it is stored on your computer or mobile device, instead of your browser, using a media player or other software installed on your computer or device.
 A local shared object can store more than just text.
-Like cookies, it is also used to recognize you as the same user who was at our Website in the past, and relate your use of our Website to other information about you, such as your Website usage information or personal information collected through other means.
+Like cookies, it is also used to recognize you as the same user who was at our Sites in the past and relate your use of our Sites to other information about you.

 Web Beacons and other Tags

-Generally, we use these technologies for the following reasons:
+Generally, we use Tracking Technologies for the following purposes: